IPO Update: Vroom Gets IPO Into Gear (Pending:VRM)

 Commentary

-The company’s financials show a firm who’s revenue growth has been accelerating, at least through the end of Q1 2020.
+VRM is seeking public investment to fund its expansion plans.
+The company’s financials show a firm whose revenue growth has been accelerating, at least through the end of Q1 2020.

 However, there is a big question mark as to the trajectory of that growth as the Covid19 pandemic has negatively affected car sales.
 This activity will likely show up in Q2’s results.
 Additionally, the firm is generating high and increasing operating losses.

-Sales and marketing expenses as a percentage of total revenue have been stable and the firm’s sales & marketing efficiency has increased as sales have grown, a positive signal.
+Sales and marketing expenses as a percentage of total revenue have been stable and the firm’s sales and marketing efficiency has increased as sales have grown, a positive signal.

 The market opportunity for selling used cars online along with providing consumers with related services is large and expected to continue to improve at least in terms of used car quality.